Table of Contents

 While many individual and group disability insurance companies make it “easy” to file a disability claim online, avoiding bad-faith delays or denials or maintaining your disability benefits over the long term is difficult.
 Hiring an experienced individual or long-term disability attorney early in the disability claims process can help you obtain maximum disability benefits.
 It may also streamline the disability insurance claims and payment process to protect your family from financial distress.

 If you’re an employer, an ERISA lawyer or disability attorney can help you understand your group disability policy’s features, advantages, terms, and limitations, and how your employees can use their coverage should they suffer an illness or injury.
-If you’re struggling to get by due to a disabling injury or illness, an experienced disability lawyer or ERISA attorney can help you learn how you may successfully claim your individual or long-term disability benefits.
+If you’re struggling to get by due to a disabling injury or illness, an experienced lawyer can help you learn how you may successfully claim your individual or long-term disability benefits.

 Types of Disability Insurance

 If you’re suffering from a disabling injury or illness, we don’t want to burden you with the complexities of American disability law.
-The best solution is to consult an experienced disability lawyer or ERISA attorney.

 It is important, however, to understand why you should secure representation from an experienced disability lawyer or ERISA insurance attorney, not a general practice, personal injury, or workers’ compensation attorney.
 By reading on about the basics of individual and group long-term disability law, you may learn more about this subject than many practicing attorneys know!